 Core muscles are more than just abs.
-Your core are the muscles that help support and move your spine, pelvis, rib cage, and hips.
+They help support and move your spine, pelvis, rib cage, and hips.

-Having strong core muscles that work together properly is important for all movement—from sports to basic functions of daily life.
-A strong core can help prevent injuries, improve balance, and promote proper muscle development.
+Strong core muscles that work together help with all movements from sports to basic functions of daily life.
+A strong core can help prevent injuries, improve balance, and promote muscle development.

 The Core Muscles

-While no one is ever completely safe from injury, strong core muscles are thought to go a long way toward injury prevention in both sports and routine activities, like carrying groceries or picking up a child.
-Weakness of core muscles also may be related to the development of chronic back pain, one of the most common medical complaints.
+No one is ever fully safe from injury.
+But strong core muscles are thought to lower the risk in both sports and routine activities, like picking up a child.
+Weak core muscles may also be related to chronic back pain.

 Core strength plays a role in many sports:

-There are several ways to strengthen your core muscles.
-Talk to a certified personal trainer or instructor to see which is best for you and to make sure you are doing it right.
-Work on strengthening core muscles 3 times per week for at least 15 minutes per session or longer.
+There are many ways to strengthen your core.
+Talk to a certified trainer to see which is best for you and to make sure you are doing it right.
+Aim to work your core three times a week for at least 15 minutes or more.